FrontendwithAyush/Movie-Review-App/README.md

 ## 🚀 Features

-- 🔍 **Search Functionality** – Search movies by title
+- 🔍 **Search Functionality** – Search movies & tv shows by title
-- 🎥 **Popular Movies Listing** – See trending movies with posters and ratings
+- 🎥 **Popular Listing** – See trending movies & tv shows with posters and ratings
-- 📄 **Movie Details Page** – Overview, release date, ratings, and more
+- 📄 **Details Page** – Overview, release date, ratings, and more
  - 🧩 **Routing** – Using `react-router-dom` for navigating between pages
 - 📱 **Responsive UI** – Fully mobile-friendly